aligoush/aligoush/README.md

 - 🔭 I’m currently working on my personal projects
 - 🌱 I’m currently learning with Lemoncode's Frontend Master; as well, a Java Course with Epam University Program
 - 👯 I’m looking to collaborate on projects and participate in hackathons that help people :people_holding_hands: / the environment :earth_africa:
-- 🤔 I’m looking for help with job search
 - 😄 Pronouns: she/her
 - :computer: My dream job would be working as a Full-stack or Front-end developer in a creative and innovative environment.
 <!--- 📫 How to reach me:  -->